Undergraduate

 Summer Residential Conference

-The Society of Fellows kicks off each year with a four-day, three-night residential summer conference held at the Tiger Hotel in downtown Columbia.
+The Society of Fellows kicks off each year with a two-day, three-night residential summer conference held at the Tiger Hotel in downtown Columbia.
 The conference provides each new class of fellows with an introduction to the program’s interdisciplinary approach to studying the global history of constitutional democracy through a series of seminars, discussions, and dinners with Kinder Institute faculty.
-Past seminars have examined topics ranging from the influence of Republican Rome on democratic thought in America to the long and entangled history of money and politics.
+Past seminars have examined topics ranging from the origins of American music, to the constitutional history of the founding of D.C., to Peruvian political thought.
 Participation in the summer residential conference is a mandatory component of membership in the Society of Fellows.

 Journal on Constitutional Democracy

 Members of each class of the Society of Fellows are invited to take part in the creation of the Kinder Institute’s undergrad-run Journal on Constitutional Democracy.
 Founded by Anurag Chandran, a member of the Institute’s inaugural class of undergraduate fellows, the Journal consists of primary source-driven, scholarly articles that explore a new theme chosen each year by Journal staff members that is relevant to the Kinder Institute’s scholarly focus on the underlying theory, historical evolution, and contemporary practice of constitutional democracy in the U.S. and abroad.
 In addition to writing all content, undergraduate staffers are responsible for editing, designing, and marketing each volume of the Journal.
-Past articles have provided a documentary history of the women’s suffrage movement; critiqued the rhetoric of Manifest Destiny and the prudence of Major League Baseball’s anti-trust exemption; re-examined FCC case law and the career arc of Supreme Court Justice Sandra Day O’Connor; and offered cross-era comparisons of presidential farewell addresses and American protest literature.
+Past articles have critiqued the rhetoric of the Satanic Panic and the prudence of Major League Baseball’s anti-trust exemption; explored the democratic tendencies of primate communities; unpacked the un-republican history of the territory governed by the 1787 Northwest Ordinance; and closely studied the poetry and political thought of South African anti-Apartheid activist Dennis Brutus.

-More details about the first five volumes of the Journal can be found here.
+More details about the Journal can be found here.

-Students can receive up to three (3) course credits (two in the fall semester and an additional one in the spring) for their participation in the creation of the Journal by enrolling in the CNST_DEM/HIST/POL SC 4975 or 4975H: Journal on Constitutional Democracy course.
+Students can receive up to three (3) course credits (two in the fall semester and an additional one in the spring) for their participation in the creation of the Journal by enrolling in the CNST_DEM/ 4975 or 4975H: Journal on Constitutional Democracy course.